 Step 1: Calculate who the expected league starters are in your league.
 A person in a 12 team league with 10 starting hitters would need to identify the 120 expected starting hitters.
-In my case, those 120 hitters would be determined based off of pre-rankings done in each selected roto category.
+My 120 hitters in this scenario are chosen based off the top 12 drafted at each position (from their ADP).

-Step 2: For the projected 120 starters, calculate the average and standard deviation for each projected stat.
-It's as simple as doing the STDEV and AVERAGE formula in Excel.
+Step 2: For those projected 120 starters, calculate the average and standard deviation for each projected stat.

 Step 3: For each stat for each player, compare that to the average and standard deviation of that stat.
 The formula for calculating a z-score when x represents a player's projected output in a stat is: (x - average) / stdev.
 So, in that sample league above, (21 SB - 11 SB) / (10 StDev) equals 1.00 for instance.

-That's as simple as it gets for most categories!
-However, when you have rate stats like ERA, WHIP or AVG then it gets a bit more complicated.
+That's it!
+Well, except for rate stats like ERA, WHIP and AVG.
+It's a bit more complicated for those.
 For ERA, you have to factor in projected innings (a reliever projected to pitch 60 IP with a 3.00 ERA will have a smaller effect on your team ERA than someone who pitches 220 IP of 3.00 ERA).
 So, you'd calculate the average total innings that each fantasy team would have in a season and the average projected ERA across the league.
 Then for each player, you have to substitute in his projected innings and ERA to see how the average team ERA would change.
 For instance, maybe 220 IP of Justin Verlander would lower an average team's ERA by 0.20.
 Now, for each player, you would compare all of those Changed ERA amounts to each other by doing Step 2 and Step 3 above.

 So, that's the basic thought process to calculate any WERTH value you'd want.
 Luckily, the cheatsheets here do all of that calculation for free for almost any imaginable league setting you could think up.
 But, let's address some possible criticisms of these WERTH values: